GrahamAshbridge/TechnicalTest/README.md

 ## About

-**This test should only take you a two to three hours.
+**This test should only take you two to three hours.
 You can use any publicly available javascript libraries or nuget packages you want.
 When you have completed this test please zip it and upload it to [This Form](https://forms.gle/hfTwNLUXDLaYTvNM7)**

 ## Required Changes.